 The University measures and recognizes compensation expense for share-based payment awards made to employees, consultants and directors, including employee stock options and restricted stock awards.
 The University calculates the fair value of share-based awards on the date of grant.
 The University calculates the fair value of share-based awards to consultants on the date of vesting.
 The University amortizes the share-based compensation expense over the period that the awards are expected to vest, net of estimated forfeiture rates.
 If the actual forfeitures differ from management estimates, adjustments to compensation expense are recorded.
 The University reports cash flows resulting from tax deductions in excess of the compensation cost realized for those options (excess tax benefits) as financing cash flows.
-The University reports cash flows resulting from tax deductions in the consolidated statement of cash flows.
+The University reports cash flows resulting from tax deductions that are less than the compensation cost realized for those option (tax shortfalls) as a noncash transaction in the consolidated statement of cash flows.